If the Hathorn Hall bell has a slightly different tone these days, it’s due to a new mechanism that rings the bell in a slightly different manner.

 D is for Difficult Discussions

 With the high tension of the presidential election fast approaching, the Bates Center for Inclusive Teaching and Learning has kicked off a reading group, meeting every two weeks, to support campus educators who are navigating issues of free speech, academic freedom, and political correctness, among others.
-Readings will include case studies and famously banned books, like Fahrenheit 451.
+Readings will include papers on discussing emotionally charged news in the classroom, tension between free speech and prejudicial speech, and famously banned books, like Fahrenheit 451.

 “We hope these get-togethers become a place to work through local, national, and international challenges and opportunities in our educational spaces,” says Lindsey Hamilton ’05, CITL director.